Types of movements in the human body

 These movements are sometimes interchanged with protraction and retraction.
 However, the latter pair have an additional movement added to them.
-Protraction is not only an anterior movement, but an anterolateral one as well.
-This means than the structure moves forwards and laterally.
-Similarly, retraction also consists of an extra posterolateral movement.
-The scapulae are the standard example of a bones that perform protraction and retraction.
+Protraction is not only an anterior movement but an anterolateral one as well.
+This means that the structure moves forwards and laterally.
+Similarly, retraction also consists of an extra posteromedial movement.
+The scapulae are the standard example of bones that perform protraction and retraction.

 The template for the mandible is as follows: